noise-course/copyright-PBortis/submission.md

 - However, provides tools for rights holders to claim/monetize rather than evaluate fair use

 **Actual Enforcement:**
-- Content ID automatically claims/blocks without fair use analysis
+- Content ID automatically claims/blocks without fair use analysis for unmodified content
-- All uses of copyrighted music (including arguably transformative cat edit) received claims
+- The original Mitski song was claimed immediately, but the cat edit evaded detection entirely
+- This suggests Content ID uses audio fingerprinting that can be bypassed with vocal modifications
-- No algorithmic assessment of transformativeness - only rights holder preferences
+- No algorithmic assessment of whether evasion equals legal fair use

 **Gap Explanation:**
 Automated systems cannot perform nuanced fair use analysis requiring human judgment.
-Rights holders' economic incentives favor broad claims.
-Burden falls on users to dispute, creating chilling effect even for legitimate fair use.
+Interestingly, they also cannot detect all infringements - the cat edit evaded detection despite potentially still infringing the underlying composition.
+This creates two problems: (1) legitimate fair uses may be overclaimed, and (2) infringing content that evades fingerprinting goes unclaimed, creating inconsistent enforcement based on technical detection rather than legal merits.

 #### Gap 3: Short Clip "Safe Harbors"